ThePebblesFr/Embedded_NN/README.md

 test_result :  [loss, accuracy ] = [0.1151105985045433, 0.9856335520744324]
 ```

 The model shows no signs of overfitting and has a confidence of **98%**. (find the script [here](/src/model/esca_dataset_CNN_model_medium.py)) However, the problem is the size.
-Indeed, the *.h5* file is too big for the STM32 board and the board's RAM does not support the model.
+Indeed, the *.h5* file is too large for the STM32 board and the board's RAM does not support the model.
 We had to use the *small* model.

 Finally, there is the *small* model.